James Kazini: Ghost Soldiers Scandal

-Military leadership
+Military leadership and Career

 One of the attributes that served him well on his rise to the top in the UPDF was his reputation as a fearless soldier, often personally leading his soldiers into battle on the front-lines, as he did during Operation Kitona in the Second Congo War.
 The other attribute was his total commitment to the commander in chief and the UPDF.
 Museveni is reported to have repeatedly ignored complaints about Kazini's limited formal education.
 Over the years, he repeatedly promoted him and gave him increasing security and defence responsibilities.

+Kazini's rise through the ranks of the UPDF has also been credited to his close relationship with Salim Saleh, the brother of President Museveni, for he was otherwise never popular among the top echelons of the National Resistance Army.
+Independent journalist Obed Katureebe claimed that Kazini had "stepped on many colleagues' toes" in his rise to power.
+For instance, it is alleged that, while posted as commander of the Mechanised Brigade in the 1990s, Kazini wrote a secret intelligence report accusing General David Tinyefuza and Colonel Kizza Besigye of plotting to overthrow Museveni's government.
+Tinyefuza would be on the very committee that investigated Kazini for creating ghost soldiers.

+Katureebe also reported that Kazini, at this point still a favourite of Museveni, had orchestrated the sacking of General Jeje Odongo by accusing him of leaking sensitive information to the Rwandan Government.
+The discord between the two men had reached a peak in the late 1990s when Odongo had written a report blaming Kazini for the outbreak of hostilities between Rwanda and Uganda in Kisangani that led to the UPDF's expulsion from the city.